bowman2001/perplexdoc/content/doc/site/tracking/index.md

 This advantage comes at a (reasonable) price.
 Fathom doesn’t use the data from your website for anything else than their aggregated analytical information and wants to be paid after a short tryout period.

 When you have a fathom id for your site, place it like `fathomSiteID: ABCDEFG` in the [parameter section][fid] of your configuration.
-And when you are using their _custom domain_ you also need to provide the full link in [this section][fcustom]
+And when you are using their _custom domain_ you also need to provide the full link like `fathomCustomDomain: https://custom.yourdomain.com` in [this section][fcustom]

 [gparam]: {{< relref "configyaml#19" >}}
 [fathomref]: <https://usefathom.com/ref/CENRRH>